naveen7y/SampleApp/README.md

-# Sample with app using Rest and Angular Js
+# Sample with app using Rest API and Angular Js
+# Still work in progress